Surgical Trip FAQs

 To mitigate risk, we plan to reduce the typical CSI surgical team size as well as the total number of cases we undertake during each trip.
 These smaller teams will be composed of volunteers with strong site-specific experience.
 Team members will be vaccinated against COVID-19 and will be flexible in filling multiple team roles (such as medical records and logistics) which will allow us to be nimble and efficient.
 We will be adding more PPE, testing measures and supplies to our packing lists.
 To avoid large screening days that would encourage the congregation of larger groups of people, we will work with our partners in a consultation role, relying on them to screen and schedule patients before our arrival.

-CSI volunteers scheduled for canceled trips over the past 12 months will be given priority once we resume a more “business as usual” schedule and model of operation.
+CSI volunteers scheduled for canceled trips will be given priority once we resume a more “business as usual” schedule and model of operation.

 When CSI decides it is safe to travel, how will you begin recruiting volunteers?